 An Option for Those with Pressing Financial Concerns

 Financial urgency is another reason a person may choose to file chapter 7 bankruptcy.
 This process is generally much faster than other bankruptcy alternatives.
 In most cases, a bankruptcy court will discharge debts within 60 to 90 days of filing.
-This is followed by the distribution of non-exempt properties to creditors, when applicable.
-After that, the case is closed.
+Afterward, creditors receive the distribution of non-exempt properties, if applicable, and then the court closes the case.
+It’s important to note that in the great majority of Chapter 7 bankruptcy cases, there are no non-exempt assets to distribute.

 To learn more about reasons for filing for bankruptcy, contact Warren & Migliaccio.
 Call us at 888-584-9614.